What is a Creative Agency?

 The Difference Between a Creative Agency and Other Agencies

-Although most creative agencies do create various types of marketing content to help their get ahead, their focus is slightly different from that of an advertising agency.
+Although most creative agencies do create various types of marketing content to help their clients get ahead, their focus is slightly different from that of an advertising agency.

 A digital advertising agency seeks to spread a company’s name around by securing appropriate media space along with similar pursuits.